prostomarkeloff/fastapi-tortoise/docs/index.md

 `app/exceptions/...` exceptions for your API, just like `fastapi.HTTPException` but for your needs.

 `app/config/...` config for your project.
-You always can change it but please, try use the `pydantic.BaseSettings` - it really good thing.
+You always can change it but please, try to use [betterconf](https://github.com/prostomarkeloff/betterconf) - it is really a good thing.

-TBD